 REMIND-MAgPIE uses a range of exogenous data as input to ensure the consistency of scenarios with historic developments and realistic future projections.
 Historical data for the year 2005 are used to calibrate most of the free variables (e.g., primary energy mixes in 2005, secondary energy mixes in 2005, standing capacities in 2005, and trade in all traded goods for 2005).
-Additional bounds for a select few variables, primarily capacity (additions), up through 2019 ensure that the 2020 point of departure in current policy cases is proximal to actual developments.
-The ability to also run the simulation without these constraints enables important comparisons of model dynamics from 2005 to 2020 with real world developments.
+Additional bounds for a select few variables, primarily capacity (additions), up to 2023 ensure that the point of departure in current policy cases is proximal to actual developments.